 If you’re looking at this page, then you are probably curious as to who I am and how I have come to live with a whole bunch of dogs.
-My name is Michele, I live in the Chicago area, and I am in my late 50’s.
+My name is Michele, I live in the Chicago area, and I am in my 60’s.
 Like many people, I’ve always loved animals, but unlike many, I have had the good fortune to spend my entire adult life working with them.

 I have always been kind of dog crazy.
 As a young girl I studied dog breeds and wrote stories about dogs and made drawings of dogs…you get the idea.
 I remember in junior high one of my classmates asked a boy if he thought I was “cute” he said “Yeah, sure but all she cares about is dogs, so I wouldn’t want her as my girlfriend.”
 He was right, all I cared about was dogs, and I certainly wasn’t upset in the least that he didn’t want me to be his girlfriend.
 I was then, and continue to be “All about the Dogs”.

 I graduated from high school in 1978, and as I had not planned to go to college, that winter got my first full time job.
 I was the “kennel girl” in a large boarding kennel.
 I was in heaven being surrounded by dogs all day.
 In the 4 years I worked there I learned a lot about dogs – how to read a dog’s body language to know if I could approach them, how to earn a dog’s trust, and I even learned a bit about grooming.
 While working at the kennel, I also developed an interest in conformation dog showing, and even had the opportunity to attend the famous Westminster Dog Show in 1982.
 It was quite a thrill for me.

 After a few years of working in the kennel, I decided I didn’t want to spend the rest of my life shoveling dog poop.
 Little did I know then, that I would continue to do just that, but fortunately, so much more than just that.
-I enrolled in Jr. college to explore other animal related options.
+I enrolled in Jr. college to explore other animal related career options.
 Upon graduation, I moved to Minnesota to attend a technical college, where I earned a degree in veterinary technology.
-While in technical college I worked part time in the county animal shelter, and in addition to shoveling poop, learned how to deal with the public, and also learned even more about how to handle frightened and unruly dogs, (and cats too) in the process.
+While in technical college I worked part time in the county animal shelter, where in addition to shoveling more poop, I learned how to deal with the public and also learned even more about how to handle frightened and unruly dogs, (and cats too) in the process.

-Near the end of my vet tech career, I was living in Southern California, and became seriously involved in dog rescue.
+Near the end of my vet tech career, I was living in Southern California, and became involved in dog rescue.
 I volunteered as a foster mom for a local rescue that specialized in small dogs.
 I’ve always had a soft spot for special needs, sick and injured animals, and with my vet tech experience, I was able to foster dogs and cats that needed special nursing care, including pregnant dogs.
-My experience, and interest in training and behavior also came in quite handy when preparing dogs for adoption, and helping the owners of newly adopted pets with any adjustment issues.
+My experience and interest in training and behavior also came in quite handy when preparing dogs for adoption, and helping the owners of newly adopted pets with any adjustment issues.

-In the 15 or so years I was involved in rescue, I fostered over 450 dogs and few dozen cats.
-Of course the majority of them were part of the over population problem, and considered highly adoptable.
-The pets who came to us because they arrived at the shelter injured or ill, were typically successfully treated and placed up for adoption.
-Then there were the special needs animals.
-Unfortunately, the county animal shelters were more often than not already overcrowded, and in addition had limited funds to devote to the aforementioned injured, elderly or sick animals, let alone animals who arrived with a physical handicap.
-They were the first added to the euthanasia list.
-They were also the dogs I was immediately drawn to.
+In the many years I was involved in rescue, I fostered over 450 dogs and few dozen cats.
+The majority were dogs and puppies that we pulled from the shelter that would be considered highly adoptable category.
+The other pets, who came to us because they arrived at the shelter injured or ill, were typically successfully treated and placed up for adoption.
+Then there were the special needs and senior dogs dogs.
+They were the true underdogs in every sense of the word and before long I found that they were the dogs I was immediately drawn to.

+Unfortunately, as I mentioned the county animal shelters were more often than not already overcrowded, and in addition had limited funds to devote to the aforementioned injured, elderly or sick animals, let alone animals who arrived with a physical handicap.
+They were often the first added to the euthanasia list, but not if I could help it.